 On a rainy morning of 4th October, we started our journey from Ukhimath to Madmaheshwar.
 Haridwar to Ukhimath is nearly 207kms by road or If you avail flight then you have to depart on Jolly Grant Airport in Dehradun from there you have to take a cab for Ukhimath.
 It is considered a holy place of Hindus as it is a part of the Panch-Kedar.
-The temple dedicated to Lord Shiva, it is believed that the second Brother of Pandavas, Bhima build this temple and start worship Lord Shiva here.
+The temple dedicated to Lord Shiva, it is believed that the second Brother of Pandavas, Bhima build this temple and start to worship Lord Shiva here.
 This was the place where we stayed the night before, traveling from Haridwar to Ukhimath.
-The trek actually starts from Ransi, a small village situated on the banks of the Madhuganga river.
+The trek actually starts from Ransi and also the best trek routes of India.
+A small village situated on the banks of the Madhuganga river.
 Trek Distance is nearly around 16kms which will take 3 days.

 - Favorable Time to Trek: May, June, July, August, September, October, November

 - Trek Grade- Easy

 - Trek Duration- 3Days